artem-zinnatullin/KEEP/proposals/stdlib/result.md

 > This signature is fine if we always sure that user shall be found, unless we have bugs, environment or IO issues.

-If invoker of this function wants to perform multiple operations and process their failures afterwards (without aborting on the first failure), it can always use `runCatching { findUserByName(name) }` to make it explicit that a failure is being caught and encapsulated into `Result` instance.
+If invoker of this function wants to perform multiple operations and process their errors afterwards (without aborting on the first error), it can always use `runCatching { findUserByName(name) }` to make it explicit that an error is being caught and encapsulated into `Result` instance.

 ## Similar API review

-Kotlin Standard Library provides rich collection of transformations for nullable types that are idiomatic in Kotlin to indicate failure when no additional information about the failure is needed.
+Kotlin Standard Library provides rich collection of transformations for nullable types that are idiomatic in Kotlin to indicate error when no additional information about the error is needed.
 However, there is no build-in support for non-standard exception handling in the Standard Library -- exceptions always terminate operation and propagate to the caller.

-Other programming languages include a similar facility to represent a union of success and failure in their standard library with the following names:
+Other programming languages include a similar facility to represent a union of ok or error in their standard library with the following names:

 * [`Try[T]`](https://www.scala-lang.org/api/current/scala/util/Try.html) in Scala is similar to the proposed `Result<T>`.